-Skin disorders vary greatly in symptoms and severity.
+Skin disorders, such as acne and eczema, vary greatly in symptoms and severity.
 They can be temporary or permanent and may be painless or painful.
-Some skin conditions are minor, and others can be life threatening.
+Some can be life threatening.

 Some skin disorders have situational causes, while others may be genetic.
 While most skin disorders are minor, others can indicate a more serious issue.